Anyway Magazine

 Competitor Research Findings

-For Anyway Magazine’s Blog competitors, I studied content sites that primarily host product recommendations and affiliate links.
-Wirecutter and the Strategist being the two most popular amongst demographic already subscribed to Anyway Magazine.
-I also looked at a website targeting parents and gaurdians, as users looking specifically for parenting related content are likely to turn to a source with more of a “mommy blog” authority.
+For Anyway Magazine’s competitors, I studied content sites and newsletters that primarily host product recommendations and affiliate links.
+Wirecutter and The Strategist are the two most popular amongst the demographic already subscribed to Anyway Magazine.
+I also looked at Cup of Joe, a website targeting parents and guardians.
+Users looking specifically for parenting-related content are likely to turn to a source with more of a “mommy blog” authority.

-Anyway isn’t starting with a large amount of content, so one of our biggest challenges is to think of systems for tagging/categorizing posts in a way that allows the blog to grow but doesn’t feel overbearing to the user while content is sparse.
+Anyway Mag isn’t starting with a large amount of content, so one of our biggest challenges is to think of components and content types in a way that allows the blog to grow but feels neither redundant nor overbearing to users while content is sparse.

 II.
 Define: